 - have a family history of heart disease

 - have high blood pressure

 - are overweight

-- or have unhealthy lifestyle habits — for example, if you smoke or drink alcohol a lot.
+- or have unhealthy lifestyle habits — like drinking and smoking a lot

 What do your hs-CRP levels mean?